The uncomfortable leather seat on this airplane makes me

 and yet your favorite thing to put in your mouth is Mexican food.

 No one makes fun of you for pronouncing enchiladas all bland,

 so why do you gotta poke fun at my dad?

 You tell brown folks “Go back to Mexico!”

 assuming Latin America isn’t diverse

-but God forbid I forget you’re from German descent.
+but God forbid I call you gringo

 You criminalize my people for being

 Did you ever stop to wonder why you’re